Click on Read More and the green links. The Welsh Dragon

 The great Japanese animator Miyazaki Hayao was inspired by the Welsh industrial landscape from a visit to the country for Laputa, Castles in the Sky and his Howl’s Moving Castle was based on the book by the Anglo-Welsh Diana Wynne-Jones, which has a Welsh as well as central European feel with its wizard Jenkins, voiced in the English-language version by Christian Bale.
 The original hound of the Baskervilles was centred on Clyro in mid Wales, but transplanted to Devon for the Sherlock Holmes story and film.
-Richard Lester’s (comic!) post-nuclear The Bed Sitting Room was filmed in Wales, as were The Vikings and, recently, Snow White and the Huntsman .
+Richard Lester’s (comic!) post-nuclear The Bed Sitting Room was filmed in Wales, as were The Vikings and, more recently, Clash of the Titans (2010) and Snow White and the Huntsman .

 Some famous stars of Welsh parentage: Charlie Chaplin, Naomi Watts, Bette Davis, Gena Rowlands, Susan Sarandon, Bob Hope, Esther Williams, Myrna Loy, Russell Crowe, Kevin Spacey, Kevin Costner, Tom Cruise, Teri Hatcher, Patricia and Rosanna Arquette, Robin Williams, Daniel Craig, Leslie Nielsen, Glenn Ford, Johnny Depp, Esther Williams, Julie Christie, Brad Pitt, Courtenay Cox, Bruce Willis, Julia Roberts, James Dean, Robert Duvall, Jack Nicholson, Anjelica Huston, Reese Witherspoon, Sacha Baron Cohen (of Borat fame).
 Director John Huston, producer Howard Hughes.
 Naomi Watts lived at Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch.

 Welsh Americans depicted on screen include Jesse James and explorer Henry Stanley, while Welsh pirates Henry Morgan and Bart Roberts have also inspired cinematic portrayals, the former in The Black Swan and Captain Blood among others.
 I’ll include the film Taliesin West in the list, as the Welsh parentage architect Frank Lloyd Wright named it after a medieval Welsh poet.

 Whereas several Welsh stars have left for Hollywood, Julie Christie and Oscar-winning cinematographer-director Chris Menges from England have set up home in rural mid Wales.
 Menges’ Second Best about a boy adopted by a postmaster and starring William Hurt, was filmed in the small town where i was brought up.
 William Randolph Hurst of Citizen Kane fame bought and renovated St Donat’s castle in South Wales: he and his mistress the actress Marion Davies would entertain stars like Chaplin and the Fairbanks.

 TV + INTERNET